bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. People >> Work >> Money

-.notes: 30 seconds -- talk about what kept you working at the library for 4.5 years
+.notes 30 seconds -- talk about what kept you working at the library for 4.5 years

 # Career Lessons